 NETPAC is a worldwide organization founded in 1990 by Aruna Vasudev as the result of a conference organized in New Delhi by Cinemaya – The Asian Film Quarterly, at the request of UNESCO.
 It was set up with the aim to promote a greater understanding and appreciation of Asian films at a time when Asian cinema was just coming into its own but was relatively unknown regionally and internationally.
 Cinemaya a quarterly film journal launched independently by Aruna Vasudev in 1988, had already paved the way.

 NETPAC is especially proud to have brought awareness to independent and non-mainstream films by new directors whose works might have languished due to a lack of promotion caused by limited funds and resources.
 Now Asian films have a prominent presence worldwide.

-NETPAC has programmed special packages of Asian films for international film festivals across the world and continues to do so amongst its wide network of contacts with film organizations, government and non-government agencies, film scholars and critics with whom we work collaboratively in mutually beneficial activities to advance the cause of Asian cinema.
+NETPAC has programmed special packages of Asian films for international film festivals across the world and continues to do so amongst its wide network of contacts with film organizations, government and non-government agencies, film scholars, and critics with whom we work collaboratively in mutually beneficial activities to advance the cause of Asian cinema.

 NETPAC has received two awards for its dedication in promoting Asian Cinema.

 o Jogja-NETPAC Asian Film Festival, 2009

 o 20th Busan International Film Festival, 2015

 At the very end of 2015 the Executive Committee of NETPAC has decided to expand its geographical landscape up to the Pacific Region.
 Now NETPAC stands for Network for the Promotion of Asia Pacific Cinema.
 In 2015 NETPAC was registered in Australia as Network for the Promotion of Asia Pacific Cinema—as an International NGO.
-Now NETPAC has a new Executive Board and an Advisory Committee which will spearhead activities in the future with JurySecretariat continuing in Colombo.
+Now NETPAC has a new Executive Board and an Advisory Committee which will spearhead activities in the future with Secretariat continuing in Australia.

 Aruna Vasudev (India)

-Jeannette Hereniko (Hawaii)
+Jeannette Paulson Hereniko (Hawaii)

-Nick Deocampo (Philippines)
+Nick Deocampo (Phillipines)